 What the potter did next shocked Jeremy.
 The potter pulled the clay off the wheel and broke it into smaller pieces.
 Then he began to lump all the pieces back together into a misshapen mass.
 He mashed it down and began to knead it.
 “What in the world are you doing now?”
 Jeremy asked the potter.
 “I’m breaking the clay in order to remake it . . . to reshape it . . . to refashion it.”
 So he kneaded it, added some fresh water to the lump, worked the lump and the water together to make the lump more pliable, and placed the pliable lump back on the wheel.
 In the process, the potter had gotten rid of the flaws and defects in the clay.
 Once again the wheel began to spin, and the potter’s skillful hands began to reshape the lump of clay according to his original design and plan.

 Jeremy left the potter’s shop with a smile on his face and a “knowing in his knower” that he now had a message of hope for his people.
-That message is: “Although we are just lumps of ordinary clay, God’s skillful hands are upon us, shaping us into something beautiful according to his designs and plans for our lives!”
-Jeremy learned that no matter how badly our lives are marred and flawed, God is reshaping them into something beautiful—useful “containers” for Him to use to convey his good plans and purposes to others in our world.
+That message is: “Although we are just lumps of ordinary clay, God’s skillful hands are upon us, shaping us into something beautiful according to his designs and purposes for our lives!”
+Jeremy learned that no matter how badly our lives are marred and flawed, God is reshaping them into something beautiful—useful “containers” for Him to use to convey his good purposes to others in our world.
 You may be saying to yourself right now, “This story about Jeremy and the potter isn’t about me; I’m not like other people.
 You have no clue how deeply flawed and how seriously marred my life is!”

 What’s Going On In Your Life?

 You’re right, I don’t have a clue about what’s going on inside you right now . . . but the Master Potter does.
 And no matter how flawed and marred your life is, He can reshape your life and make something beautiful of it.

 But He can make something